 Include clear performance data.
 For example, “Increased sales by 20%” or “Reduced shipping costs by 10%.”
 Concrete facts help AI see your potential and avoid discarding your application.

-1. Skipping Cover Letters
+1. Skipping Required Cover Letters

 3. Conflicting Online Information